stephen-knutter/stephen-knutter.github.io/_posts/2020-02-07-nestjs-graphql-file-upload.md

 }
 ```

-File should now be in the `/uploads` folder in the app root directory
+File should now be in the `/uploads` folder in the app root